narengan/cis/managing-for-security.md

 ```

 ### Obscure non-proxied origin records with non-standard names
-Any records that cannot be proxied through CIS and still utilize your origin IP — such as FTP — can be secured with additional obfuscation.
-If you require a record to your origin that cannot be proxied by CIS, use a non-standard name for this record.
+Any records that cannot be proxied through IBM CIS and still utilize your origin IP — such as FTP — can be secured with additional obfuscation.
+If you require a record to your origin that cannot be proxied by IBM CIS, use a non-standard name for this record.
 For example, instead of `ftp.example.com` use `[random word or-random characters].example.com` — this obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addreses.

 ### Use separate IP ranges for HTTP and non-HTTP traffic if possible
-Some customers will use separate IP ranges for HTTP and non-HTTP traffic, allowing them to orange-cloud all records pointing to their HTTP IP range and obscuring all non-HTTP traffic with a different IP subnet.
+Some customers will use separate IP ranges for HTTP and non-HTTP traffic, allowing them to proxy all records pointing to their HTTP IP range and obscure all non-HTTP traffic with a different IP subnet.

 ## Best practice 2: Configure your Security Level selectively
 Your **Security Level** establishes the sensitivity of our **IP Reputation Database**.
-CIS sees over 1 billion unique IP addresses every month from more than 4 million websites, which allows our system to quickly and automatically identify malicious actors and prevent them from reaching your web assets.
-To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary and to decrease it where appropriate.
+IBM CIS sees over 1 billion unique IP addresses every month, from more than 4 million websites, which allows our system to quickly and automatically identify malicious actors and prevent them from reaching your web assets.
+To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary, and to decrease it where appropriate.

-### Increase the Security Level for Sensitive Areas to High
+### Increase the Security Level for Sensitive Areas to 'High'
-This setting can be increased for administration pages or login pages to reduce brute-force attempts by adding a **Page Rule**.
+You can increase this setting by adding a **Page Rule** for administration pages or login pages, to reduce brute-force attempts:

 1. Select the domain you'd like to modify.
 2. Create a **Page Rule** with the URL pattern of your API (for example, `www.example.com/wp-login`).